sofia-sunny/Introductory_Tutorials/README.md

-##  Introductory Cheminformatics Tutorials with Python
+##  Introductory Cheminformatics Tutorials

-A curated set of introductory cheminformatics tutorials for beginners interested in working with chemical data using Python.
-The tutorials are organized in a **progressive sequence to make learning easy and intuitive**.
+A curated set of introductory cheminformatics tutorials designed for beginners working with chemical data.

+These tutorials follow a **progressive sequence to ensure an easy and intuitive learning experience** and assume prior knowledge of basic Python and machine learning concepts.

 **Google Colab Notebooks**